 Nowadays many have accepted the fact that current late-night shows will never meet prior gold standards.
 Not even close.

-A guest appearance on Carson’s “Tonight Show” could created a showbiz career overnight, simply because they appeared on his show.
+A guest appearance on a Johnny Carson “Tonight Show” episode could create a showbiz career overnight, simply because they appeared on his show.
 A wave of his hand, motioning to a new stand-up comic to come sit on the couch put them on a path towards immediate stardom.

 Carson’s most memorable TV moments are too many to count — animal segments with Joan Embery, to Carnac the Magnificent, to any one of the thousands of interviews we enjoyed sitting in on.